-Our manufacturing operations in Singapore have been supported by grants from the Singapore Economic Development Board, or EDB, which provide partial reimbursement of qualifying costs arising from research and development projects relating to our manufacturing process.
+Our manufacturing operations in Singapore have been supported by grants from the Singapore Economic Development Board, or EDB, which provide incentive grant payments for research, development and manufacturing activity in Singapore.
 Our arrangements with EDB require us to maintain a significant and increasing manufacturing and research and development presence in Singapore.